jojo157/learning-platform/README.md

 ![First validation results](static/images/readme_images/pep8fail.png)

-The error present was that the app.py file had several occurances where a line was greater than 79 characters.
+The error present was that the app.py file had several occurrences where a line was greater than 79 characters.
 I reformatted the app.py file to ensure no line was more than 79 characters and retested.

 The file is now PEP8 compliant.